10 Years (band): (How to Live) as Ghosts (2017–2018)

 The band's eighth studio album titled (How to Live) as Ghosts, and recorded with producer, Nick Raskulinecz, was released on October 27, 2017.
 The first single, "Novacaine", was released prior in August, while the second single, "Burnout" followed in April.
 The former single became the group's first Top 5 hit on the Mainstream Rock chart since "Wasteland" in 2005.

 Chad Grennor joined 10 Years as a touring bassist in 2018, playing his first show with the band in January.
 Luke Narey joined the band for their European tour for the fall of 2018 following drummer Kyle Mayer's departure from the band.

 Violent Allies (2019–present)

 In May 2020, the band released a new single, "The Shift".
-On July 10, they released another song, "The Unknown" and announced their newest album, entitled Violent Allies, which was released on September 18.
+On July 10, they released another song, "The Unknown", and announced their newest album, Violent Allies, which was released on September 18.

-On February 10, 2022, the band announced a new digital-only album, entitled Deconstructed.
-The album includes 19 alternate takes on the band's biggest hits, including the lead singles "Wasteland" and "The Unknown."
+On February 10, 2022, the band announced a new digital-only album: Deconstructed.
+The album includes 19 alternate takes on the band's biggest hits, including the lead singles "Wasteland" and "The Unknown".
 It was released on March 4, 2022.

+On September 9, 2025, the band released a cover of Florence + The Machine's song, “No Light, No Light”.

 Musical style

-The band's genre has mainly been termed by journalists as alternative metal; however, they've also been categorized under progressive metal, post-grunge, and nu metal.
+The band's genre has mainly been termed by journalists as alternative metal; however, they have also been categorized under progressive metal, post-grunge, and nu metal.